amankumarsingh77/StreamScale/README.md

   SECRET_KEY=
 ```

-Replace the placeholder values with your actual Appwrite credentials.
-You can obtain these credentials by signing up on the [Appwrite website](https://appwrite.io/).
+Replace the placeholder values with your actual credentials.

 **Running the Project**